-This unique geometric solids set introduces children to the relationship between curved and angular forms through hands-on exploration.
+This unique geometric solids set gives young learners a first look at the relationship between curved and angular forms through active discovery.
 The collection features ovoid shapes alongside traditional geometric solids, encouraging children to discover how different three-dimensional forms relate to one another in space and promoting advanced shape discrimination skills.

 “The senses, being explorers of the world, open the way to knowledge.”— Maria MontessoriThe Discovery of the Child